-Figure 399: Ethernet Features ETM001-Kxxx
+Figure 400: Ethernet Features ETM001-Kxxx

-16.13 RX3i DNP3 Outstation Module: IC695EDS001
+RX3i DNP3 Outstation The module: 16.13 IC695EDS001

-The PACSystems RX3i DNP3 Outstation Module IC695EDS001 is an Ethernet-connected module which fits in the RX3i backplane and permits the RX3i to behave as an Outstation on the DNP3 network, where it may interact with up to eight DNP3 masters.
+The PACSystems RX3i DNP3 Outstation The module IC695EDS001 is an Ethernetconnected module which fits in the RX3i backplane and permits the RX3i to behave as an Outstation on the DNP3 network, where it may interact with up to eight DNP3 masters.

-16.13.1 Module features:
+The module features: 16.13.1

-- Two auto-sensing RJ-45 Ethernet ports with LED indicators - o Connects via Ethernet at 10BaseT or 100BaseTX - Internal network switch with Auto-negotiate, Sense, Speed, and crossover detection - Supports Linear (daisy-chained) and Star network configurations - TCP/IP and LLA protocols supported - One Ethernet MAC Address and one IP Address per module - o Time synchronization to SNTP Time Server - Recessed Ethernet Restarts pushbutton to manually restart the Ethernet firmware without power-cycling the module. - Dedicated RS-232 Station Manager Port for network supervision - LED behavior same as ETM001 - DNP3 configuration via a single COMMREQ command - Data exchanges up to 12,072 points and 20,000 events supported - Eight DNP3 Objects supported: DI, DI w/time, DO, DO w/time, CROB, analog output values, time setting, and class polls - Multiple RX3i memory types may be utilized for DNP3 data exchange - o Binary DI/DO - Analog (32-bit signed, 16-bit signed, or single-precision floating-point) - Supports unsolicited data communications with DNP3 Master - Compatible with any rack-mounted RX3i CPU, including redundant controllers - Up to 4 EDS001 per RX3i, as allowed by available power and slots
+- Two auto-sensing RI-45 Ethernet ports with LED indicators - Connects via Ethernet at 10BaseT or 100BaseTX 0 - Internal network switch with Auto-negotiate, Sense, Speed, and crossover 0 detection - Supports Linear (daisy-chained) and Star network configurations 0 - TCP/IP and LLA protocols supported 0 - One Ethernet MAC Address and one IP Address per module 0 - Time synchronization to SNTP Time Server 0 - Recessed Ethernet Restarts pushbutton to manually restart the Ethernet 0 firmware without power-cycling the module. - Dedicated RS-232 Station Manager Port for network supervision - LED behavior same as ETM001 - DNP3 configuration via a single COMMREQ command - Data exchanges up to 12,072 points and 20,000 events supported 0 - Eight DNP3 Objects supported: DI, DI w/time, DO, DO w/time, CROB, analog output values, time setting, and 0 class polls - Multiple RX3i memory types may be utilized for DNP3 data exchange 0 - 0 Binary DI/DO - Analog (32-bit signed, 16-bit signed, or single-precision floating-point) 0 - Supports unsolicited data communications with DNP3 Master 0 - Compatible with any rack-mounted RX3i CPU, including redundant controllers - Up to 4 EDS001 per RX3i, as allowed by available power and slots 0 - The module can be installed in any available RX3i main rack I/O slot 0 - 0 The module supports insertion into and removal from an RX3i backplane which is under power. - The module supports firmware upgrades using the WinLoader software utility (if the host CPU has a serial 0 port) or using a Web-based tool (if the host CPU has no serial port).
+Instructions are included with the firmware upgrade kit.